McQuitty-Broadcom/Zowe-DevOps-Kata/testing/step3.md

 Install the Ops Plugin:
 `zowe plugins install @broadcom/ops-for-zowe-cli`{{execute}}

-If you run `zowe` now, you will see new options for Endevor, File Master Plus and Ops.
+If you run `zowe`{{execute}} now, you will see new options for Endevor, File Master Plus and Ops.
 You have now added new commands to Zowe CLI.